Nasir Moinuddin Dagar: Career and later life

 Moinuddin Dagar performed primarily with his brother Aminuddin Dagar as the "Dagar Brother" duo, known for jugalbandi.
-Together, they helped popularize dhrupad for new audiences.
+Together, they helped popularise dhrupad for new audiences.

 They toured Europe in the 1960s with Nasir Aminuddin Dagar, participating in music events in countries like France, the United Kingdom, Italy, Russia, and Japan.
 Their November 1964 tour included a stop in Paris, which was recorded and released by UNESCO.
 Moinuddin Dagar suffered a heart attack while on tour in Europe, and complications would eventually lead to his death.

 In 1955, Moinuddin and Aminuddin founded the Bharatiya Sangeet Vidyalay in Benares, and subsequently moved to Delhi to take up jobs at the Bharatiya Kala Kendra in New Delhi.
 He was, for many years, head of the Bharatiya Kala Kendra's music department.

 In 1966, the two moved from Delhi to Bombay, where they founded and taught at the Bharat Sangeet Vidya Bhavan.

 Moinuddin died in Bombay on 24 May 1966.
 The Times of India described his death in middle age as a "severe blow to the 'dhrupad' tradition."
 He left behind his wife Suraiya, a son, and two daughters.

 In 1975, after his death, Aminuddin Dagar founded the Ustad Nasir Moinuddin Dagar Dhrupad Sangeet Ashram in Calcutta in his elder brother's name.